This is What Really Happened Between Prince Charles and Princess Diana

 According to her personal account, Diana reports she once overheard Charles talking to Camilla on the phone while he was in the bath.
 After hearing him tell her, “Whatever happens, I will always love you,” Diana confronted Charles about the relationship.
 His response?
 The two “had a filthy row.”

 As if that’s not heartbreaking enough, the princess also revealed that she witnessed a photograph of Camilla falling out of Charles’ diary.

 According to Diana, the stress induced by their failing marriage is what instigated her eating disorder, which she said began after they got engaged.
 According to the book, Diana reports, “My husband put his hand on my waistline and said: ‘Oh, a bit chubby here, aren’t we?’ and that triggered off something in me.”

 It wasn’t until 1994 that Prince Charles admitted to his adultery with Camilla for the first time.
-Princess Diana famously stated, “There were three of us in this marriage, so it was a bit crowded.”
+Princess Diana famously stated to journalist Martin Bashir, “There were three of us in this marriage, so it was a bit crowded.”
 The two royals filed for divorce in 1996.
 Diana died a year later.

 The couple’s stark age difference and Diana’s crumbling mental state is said to have been the primary culprits of the failed marriage, in conjunction with Diana’s reluctance to take prescribed medication and keep up with therapy.

 Here are 10 fascinating facts most people don’t know about Princess Diana.